aws-samples/sagemaker-custom-project-templates/encrypted-buckets/README.md

 You can also add custom key-value tag pairs to restrict access to templates based on teams or users.

-_Note: Ensure that the tag is added to the Product, not the Portfolio._

 ## Creating the project
 - Open SageMaker Studio and sign in to your user profile.
 - Choose the SageMaker components and registries icon on the left, and choose Create project button.